ibm-cloud-docs/watsonx-code-assistant/wca-generate-code.md

 When you get a code suggestion that you want to use, you can insert a code block from the chat into your editor.

-These features are currently available in the Visual Studio Code extension.
-They are not currently available in the Eclipse IDE plug-in.
-{: note}

-1. In Visual Studio Code, position your cursor in the editor.
+1. Position your cursor in the editor.
 1. In the chat, click the **Insert at cursor** icon ![Insert at Cursor](images/row--insert.svg).

 If you have code in the editor that you want to use as context in the chat, you can copy the code into the chat.

-1. Highlight the code in the Visual Studio Code editor.
+1. Highlight the code in the editor.
 1. Right click to show the context menu.
 1. Choose **{{site.data.keyword.wca_short}}**.
 1. Choose **Add selected code to chat**.